1up-lab/OneupUploaderBundle/Resources/doc/index.md

 ## Installation

-Perform the following step to install and use the basic functionality of the OneupUploaderBundle:
+Perform the following steps to install and use the basic functionality of the OneupUploaderBundle:

 * Download OnueupUploaderBundle using Composer
 * Enable the bundle